There’s nothing worse than planning the perfect get away only to arrive at the airport and be refused boarding because your documents aren’t in order.

 - Make another copy and email it to yourself, using an email address you can access via the internet such as Google or Yahoo.
 Or leave a copy with a friend who can send it to you, if necessary.

-- If you’re traveling to a country that requires a visa, you’ll need to mail their embassy your passport.
+- If you’re traveling to a country that requires a visa, you’ll need to mail their embassy your passport along with your visa application.
 Allow enough time to receive your visa before your trip.
 Some countries require you to have at least two and sometimes four blank pages together before they will issue you a visa.
 Each country has its own visa requirements so you’ll want to check directly with the country you plan to visit.
-Some have very lengthy and complicated applications, so you may want to use a visa service.
+Some have very lengthy and complicated applications.
+Using a visa service helps the process as these services know how to fill out the applications without any delays.